spnda/fastgltf/README.md

 optimise to their liking.
 It does, however, load embedded data and also decodes base64 encoded buffers.

+By utilising simdjson, this library can take advantage of SSE4, AVX2, AVX512, and ARM Neon.

 ## Usage

 The project uses a fairly simple CMake 3.10 script, which you can simply add as a subdirectory.